harshasuryadeep/Frt_Project/README.md

 # 🧑‍🎓 Mentor Website

-Future Ready Talent Project by Harsha Surya Deep
+Future Ready Talent Project by Harsha Surya Deep Attada

 This is a web based application developed for the purpose of Providing Demanding courses at nominal costs for students and working professionals who wish to upskill themselves .